101 Solo Female Travel Tips (That Aren’t Lame)

 Use a travel-friendly bank account

 Nowadays, I’m the queen of paying no fees.
 My personal favourite bank is Starling as there are no fees.
-Here’s a quick comparison of Starling, Monzo and Revolut:

-All three banks operate via mobile app, allowing you to send money for free from your main bank.
+All these banks operate via mobile app, allowing you to send money for free from your main bank.
 You can also receive money from other people directly into your account.
 If a card is lost or stolen, you can quickly cancel or block within the app and order a new one right away.

 Ipoh Malaysia